top of page

 Thanks for reading!
 Please leave a comment!

-And do feel free to share with family and friends, share or pin it on your Social Media, or Link to our "New Zealand Travel Guide and Travel Planner for 2022" on your site if you found the Travel Guide valuable for your readers.
+And do feel free to share with family and friends, share or pin it on your Social Media, or Link to our "New Zealand Travel Guide 2025" on your site if you found the Travel Guide valuable for your readers.
 We appreciate that a lot.
 Thank you so much!

 Jane and Fredrik Goldhahn are Food Travel Writers blogging on Sticks & Spoons Food Travel; two devoted Foodies and a Travel Couple from Sweden, who mostly travel for food.
 Recently joined by their daughter in their mission to Travel to every new Destination to Explore Food.